16 Jun Kick-start the Savings Habit

 - Align your spending with your priorities.
-Are you spending more at Starbucks than on your future financial freedom?
+Are you spending more on a gourmet cup o coffee than on your future financial freedom?
 Does your bank account show what is really important to you?
 Look to see where your values are – or are not – represented by your bank statements.

 WHERE TO SAVE?

 Savings accounts in a bank or credit union really are an excellent spot to start out.
 As your liquidity grows, we don’t recommend keeping more than 6 or 12 months of living expenses in a bank because of low interest rates and also privacy issues, taxation and other issues.

 In the event you loathe making a measly 1% or less on your savings account, there’s a much better alternative!
 Although primarily utilized for its death benefit, learn why high cash value whole life insurance is generally utilized by wealthy individuals as well as the banks themselves!
 Here are some ways that high cash value whole life insurance can help you:

 - protect your privacy (the IRS won’t know what you have stashed away)

 - beat bank interest rates (internal rates of return are currently around 4%, depending on age and health), and